David is a knowledgeable and experienced tutor. He carries out academic research alongside his tutoring.

 I am also a historian and writer specialising in twentieth-century British history and contemporary politics.
 I have worked at several universities in the UK and abroad, including the University of Sheffield and Queen Mary, University of London, and I bring academic expertise to inform my A Level tuition.

-My first book, based on my PhD thesis, For Class and Country, has been described by Prof Peter Stansky of Stanford University as ‘an important contribution to the ever-fascinating subject of the history of the British left with particular attention to the development of the Labor party.
-It is also timely as we are in the process of marking the centenary of the First World War and how it affected British society.’
+My first book, based on my PhD thesis, For Class and Country, has been described by Prof Peter Stansky of Stanford University as ‘an important contribution to the ever-fascinating subject of the history of the British left [and] the development of the Labour party’.

 My two most recent books, focusing on contemporary politics, were both reviewed in The Times, amongst other publications: